 Prince William's crew search for Russian sailors

-Prince William's helicopter rescue crew searched in vain Monday for five missing Russian sailors after Moscow's ambassador to Britain thanked the royal for his efforts in saving two lives.
+Prince William's helicopter rescue crew carried out a fresh search Monday for five missing Russian seafarers after Moscow's ambassador to Britain thanked the royal pilot for his efforts saving two lives.

-Two others were winched to safety Sunday by a Royal Air Force (RAF) Sea King helicopter co-piloted by William, who is second in line to the British throne.
+The Russian-crewed ship sank in a storm off the northwest coast of Wales, leaving one man dead, while two were winched to safety by a Royal Air Force (RAF) Sea King helicopter co-piloted by William, who is second in line to the British throne.

 The pair were found clinging to lifeboats.
-Five remain missing, and the search was finally called off late Monday.
+Five remain missing.

 Alexander Yakovenko, Russia's ambassador to London, wrote to William to thank the 29-year-old Duke of Cambridge for his efforts.